Awethon/awethon.github.io/content/posts/scala-wrappers.md

     with SuperProvider[F]
 {{< / highlight >}}
 \
-We managed to hide all the ugly stuff behind SuperProvider trait and provider-traits, but it's hard to reason about provided dependencies and their initialization.
+We managed to hide all the ugly stuff behind SuperProvider trait and provider traits, but it's hard to reason about provided dependencies and their initialization.
-Initialization of components themselves looks clean but there's a strong feeling that Tagless Final went wrong and code shouldn't be written this way.
+Initialization of components themselves looks clean, but there's a strong feeling that Tagless Final went wrong and code shouldn't be written this way.

 ## Classic wrapper class